Armenians in Syria: Kessab, Syrian town with an Armenian majority

-Relations between Syria and Armenia
+Relations between Armenia and Syria

 The Armenian embassy of Damascus (since 1992), was the first Armenian embassy opened abroad after the independence of Armenia.
 The official visit of the newly elected Armenian president Levon Ter-Petrossian to Syria in 1992, was the first international official visit of an Armenian president after the independence.
 Since then, the relations between the two countries are developing especially after the creation of a joint economical committee between the two governments and the establishment of co-operation between the commercial chambers of Aleppo and Armenia since 2008.
 The recent visit of president Bashar al-Assad to Yerevan in June 2009, came to maintain the bilateral relations.

+Armenia has played a massive role in supporting Armenians located in Syria after the civil war, providing them with a lifeline in times of crisis.
+Syrian-Armenians have fled to many countries outside of Syria; however, 14,000 ethnic Armenians have returned to their homeland, finding a better chance at life.
+Despite economic and linguistic challenges, many found employment, business, and education opportunities difficult to secure in other host countries due to the host country's requirements, such as some governmental documents.
+Recognizing their critical needs, the Armenian government took diligent steps to simplify their relocation by granting them visas for entrance at the border checkpoints.

 Armenia has also a consulate general in Aleppo since 28 May 1993.
 In 1997, the Syrians opened their embassy in Yerevan which is located on Baghramyan street, few meters away from the presidential palace.

 The first President of Armenia Levon Ter-Petrosyan was born in Aleppo, Syria.